 headspace Onkaparinga Family and Friends Reference Group (FaFRG)

 The FaFRG are a team of all - aged people, who have helped support a young person with their mental health.
 They can be parents, siblings, family, close friends, or anyone else!
 Their role is to help our centre learn to support young people's diverse backgrounds and family situations, and guide us on what it feels like to help someone with their mental health.
-APPLICATIONS ARE NOW OPEN: If you are interested in joining this group, please go to this link to fill out an online application.

 The aims of both of our volunteer groups are to:

 - Improve the knowledge of where to access youth specific information and resources of services headspace offer to young people, family and friends, carers, professionals and academics working in the youth and health sector

 - Promote early recognition of mental health issues among teachers, family and friends and support staff